 Help keep a good thing growing.

-Help us reimagine and restore the historic Glass House in our walled garden—one of Canada’s oldest working greenhouses.
+Help us reimagine and restore the historic Glass House in our walled garden.
+As one of Canada’s oldest working greenhouses it has great potential to be a vibrant hub for teaching, learning and research at Royal Roads.

 Latest stories